United States and the Paris Agreement: Rejoining

 Joe Biden became the president-elect following the November 2020 election, defeating Trump.
 As part of his transition plan, Biden announced that one of his first actions on his first day in office would be to return the United States to the Paris Agreement via an executive order.
 He also stated plans to further the United States' commitment towards mitigating climate change in line with the Paris Agreement.

 Under terms of the Agreement, the United States would only need to wait a month after submitting their intent to rejoin before formally rejoining, though they would lose some of the privileges from the short time the country was out of the Agreement; they would not have been able to participate in any key meetings while they were not a member, for example.

 President Biden signed an executive order to rejoin the Paris Agreement on January 20, 2021, his first day in office; the U.S. rejoined on February 19, 2021.

 Second withdrawal

 On January 20, 2025, shortly after his second inauguration, President Trump signed an executive order titled "Putting America First In International Environmental Agreements", to withdraw the United States from the agreement for a second time.
-The United States will officially be out of the Paris Agreement in January 2026, one year after the formal notification was submitted to the United Nations Secretary-General.
+This order would take the US officially out of the Paris Agreement in January 2026, one year after the formal notification was submitted to the United Nations Secretary-General.
+The withdrawal went into effect on 27 January, 2026.

+In February 2026, the United States notified the United Nations of its withdrawal from the United Nations Framework Convention on Climate Change, effective a year later, the first country to do so.